vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 -----------------------

-In [an earlier article][ea] on beginning the process of breaking up a long [vimrc][rc] into a `~/.vim` runtime directory, we hinted at a few more specific possibilities for leveraging the runtime directory structure, but did not go into any detail:
+In [an earlier article][ea] on beginning the process of breaking up a long [vimrc][rc] into a `~/.vim` runtime directory, we hinted at a few more possibilities for leveraging the runtime directory structure:

-1. Preventing specific code in the stock runtime directory from running
+1. Disabling specific parts of the stock runtime directory
 2. Writing custom compiler definitions
 3. Automatically loading functions only when they’re called